giuliano2014/labelleassiette-test-web-client/README.md

 # labelleassiette-test-web-client

-This is only the API crud of test.
+This is only the web client of the test.

-I've used Express Generator and MongoDB.
+I've used Create React App & Material-UI.

-## To launch API project, follow steps behind :
+## To launch web client project, follow steps behind :

 1. git clone of the repository